GrimIrani/reip/README.md

 Commands:
-  tun          Tunnel all the system run          run the program with proxy proxy        open a proxy port set          set a VPN profile del          delete a VPN profile toggle       Toggle the reip service status       Show the status of the reip service install      Install the reip
+  tun          Tunnel all the system run          run the program with proxy(proxychains-ng) proxy        open a proxy port set          set a VPN profile del          delete a VPN profile list         list the VPN profiles toggle       Toggle the reip service status       Show the status of the reip service install      Install the reip